jhpyle/docassemble/_docs/objects.md

 ### <a name="Individual.pronoun_subjective"></a>`.pronoun_subjective()`

-Returns "you," "he," or "she," depending on whether the individual is the user (see the [note above]) and depending on the value of the `gender` attribute.
+Returns "you," "he," "she," or "they," depending on whether the individual is the user (see the [note above]) and depending on the value of the `gender` attribute.